carpentries-lab/metagenomics-workshop/setup.md

 >  - The default shell is usually Bash and there is usually no need to install anything.
 To see if your default shell is Bash type echo $SHELL in a terminal and press the Enter key.
 If the message printed does not end with '/bash' then your default is something else and you can run Bash by typing bash.
 {: .solution}

-### Option B: Using the lessons on your local machine
+### Option B: Following the lessons on your local machine
 If you trust that your computer is powerfull enough and want to have all the programs installed you can follow all the workshop without using an
 AWS remote machine.
 To do this, you will need to install all of the software used in the workshop and obtain a copy of the dataset.
 Instructions for doing this are below.